 The entire election process is described in detail in a chapter of the Society’s Policy and Procedure Manual, as amended from time to time.
 The Election Committee shall implement the recommendations as specified in the Policy manual.

-Ballots for election to the BOD shall be provided to and returned by Members according to the deadlines and procedure provided in the Society’s Policy and Procedure Manual, as amended from time to time according to Section 7.4(e) below.
+Ballots for election to the BOD shall be provided to and returned by Members according to the deadlines and procedure provided in the Society’s Policy and Procedure Manual.
 Except as otherwise provided in this Article 4, if there are more nominations than open positions for the BOD, the Directors shall be elected by the Members in a ballot sent to and returned by Members as described herein.
 Those persons who receive the highest number of votes shall be deemed to have been elected.
 If the number of nominations is less than or equal to the number of open positions, the nominees shall be accepted as elected and so announced at the general body meeting.
 Cumulative voting is not permitted.
 If any position remains vacant due to less number of nominations than open Elected Director positions, those positions shall be filled by Nomination Committee recommending individuals to the existing Board of Directors for approval with seventy five percent (75%) majority of currently active Directors.

 of Directors